zhezhe673/uda-tight-fdiv/README.md

 > **Note:** Copy `main.py` and `fDAAD.py` from this example into `examples/domain_adaptation/image_classification/` of your local clone of the Transfer-Learning-Library.

 ## Requirements

+Please ensure that you have successfully installed the Transfer-Learning-Library.
+For detailed installation instructions, see the official repository installation guide.

 * Python 3.7+
 * PyTorch 1.7+